gotoco/blog/source/_posts/post_title-EuroBSDCon_2018.md

 coverSize: partial
 comments: false
 ---
-This year I atended BSD EuroBSD conference in Buharest as a presenter.
-My talk summarized last year of reaserch and development of livepatching for the FreeBSD kernel.
+This year I attended the EuroBSD conference in Bucharest as a presenter.
+During my talk, I summarized last year of research and development of Live-patching feature for the FreeBSD kernel.

 <!-- more -->
 ### EuroBSD